Route 2: tiny towns, trails and scenic wonders

 About 8 miles from Monroe is Sultan and, along the Sultan River, the 85-acre Osprey Park.
 Amenities include 2 miles of forest hiking trails and plenty of footbridges sited for viewing spawning salmon, including the pink salmon that only run in odd-numbered years.
 For a hearty meal or snack, follow the locals to the Sultan Bakery, noted for oversized meal portions, sandwiches made with thick slices of homemade bread and an overflowing pastry case filled with everything from cream-puffs and brownies to hefty apple cinnamon cups and Bigfoot maple bars.

-Gold Bar, Index and Wallace Falls State Park
+tiny towns: Gold Bar, Index and Wallace Falls State Park

 Continue 6 miles to Gold Bar and to the turnoff for Wallace Falls State Park, which has 12 miles of hiking trails and a spectacular 265-foot, three-tiered waterfall.
 Or stay on Route 2 for another 9 miles and take a mile-long zig into Index, on the North Fork of the Skykomish River.
 There, Lynn Chamberlain and David Meier, proprietors of A Stone’s Throw Bed & Breakfast, can see 5,991-foot-tall Mount Index from their backyard and from their front porch can spot expert rock climbers making their way up the 1,000-foot vertical granite cliff known as the Town Wall.
 “The climbers sometimes sleep up there too,” Meier said.
 “You can often see them hanging there in colored sacks.”